orhanuckulac0/HappyPlacesApp/README.md

 - Add location with google maps API autocomplete
 - Get current user location and use it as a happy place location
 - See the location on google maps
+- Added data are stored with Room Database

 ## Screenshots